XLRSeatingBuck-Org/unity-car-jet/docs/user-manual.md

 1. Select the experience from the main menu.
 2. Follow the instructions in the bottom right corner of the screen ("STATUS: ______")
+    - The main objective is to go to the fire, put it out with water or foam, and return home.
+    - You will use the controls below and the STATUS to accomplish this.

 # Controls